-The global outbreak of COVID-19 resulted in wide-ranging operational changes and challenges for many businesses including Lloyd's Syndicates and managing agents.
-Whilst this event is ongoing and uncertainty remains as to the final outcomes, we do not expect it to have an impact on the Syndicate's ability to continue as a going concern.
+The global outbreak of COVID-19 resulted in wide-ranging operational changes and challenges for many businesses including Lloyd's Syndicates and managing agents over the last two years.
+During this time, the Syndicate has adapted well and we do not expect it to have an impact on the Syndicate's ability to continue as a going concern.